 Though a fringe can hide a blemished forehead, it can also cause a build up of sweat and styling products that will increase the likelihood of spots in this area – but there can be more behind forehead spots than just your hairstyle.
 High amounts of fat in your diet can also lead to breakouts across the forehead.

-Tackle it: Try increasing your water intake, watching your fat levels and eating more blueberries, blackberries and raspberries, which are rich in skin-kind antioxidants.
+How to get rid of spots on forehead: Try increasing your water intake, watching your fat levels and eating more blueberries, blackberries and raspberries, which are rich in skin-kind antioxidants.

 Spots on eyebrows